9 Reasons You Need to Plan a Spring Trip to Salt Lake

 Salt Lake has sprung forward, and spring fever is in the air.
-Here are nine reasons you should plan a trip to our fair city during this beautiful season.
+Here are nine reasons you should plan a trip to our fair city during this

 March and April are when the Wasatch Mountains often get some of their best and most plentiful snow, and with warmer temps, the lift rides are just plain pleasant.